 The cross-border payments sector continues to change.
-Over the last ten years, it has seen many new entrants, fueled by cheaper computing power, better technology and improved mobile capabilities (see our incumbents versus challengers map).
+Over the last 10 years, it has seen many new entrants, fuelled by cheaper computing power, better technology and improved mobile capabilities (see our incumbents versus challengers map).

 - There has been only one recent exit – FTV and WorldFirst earlier this year.
 All the other PE firms above have maintained a hold strategy.
 Potential buyers are not always obvious and all still lack the scale for a major stock market listing.

 - Most PE investors are following a build and buy strategy with a number of meaningful follow-on acquisitions as scale continues to be a goal.

 - Only Moneycorp and Currencies Direct are close to the end of the typical five to seven years investment cycle.
 Typically, this means the PE firms would now be looking to sell them.
 However, both might have patient owners that retain them for longer.